 The Obamas, for example, have flown on Richard Branson’s private jet before.

-Can Former Presidents Fly on Air Force One?
+Former Presidents Can’t Fly on Air Force One

 Only the currently serving president can use Air Force One, so former presidents are not allowed to fly on Air Force One.